Aviation author & outsize aircraft historian

 Both the Pregnant and Super Guppy were built for exclusive NASA and DOD work.
 So many shortcuts were taken in construction to get them finished they had to be declared “public aircraft.”
 This designation is how military aircraft are certified which prevents them from ever being used as commercial transports without serious upgrades.
 Jack Conroy had envisioned a commercial version guppy from the outset.
 His next project was the B-377 Mini Guppy which first flew in 1967.
 It had a much longer 132-foot long fuselage with 91.5-foot cargo hold ahead of the fuselage break.
 The smaller diameter fuselage is 15.5-foot high and was the only B-377 guppy with a hinged swing tail.
 The Mini was a commercial success almost immediately and a money maker for it’s entire service career.

 Shortly after the Mini Guppy was completed, Jack Conroy had a dust up with the management of Unexcelled Corporation, which was the parent of Aero Spacelines.
 Conroy departed and went across the field at Santa Barbara Airport and founded Conroy Aircraft Corporation.
 Aero Spacelines went on to produce a turbine powered mini version designated the MGT-101 Mini Guppy.
 Two more second design Super Guppy SGT-201s were also produced in Santa Barbara and two in France for Airbus.
+The last one built is still in service with NASA as of 2024.

 Conroy had multiple aircraft modification projects in progress at his new company in 1970, including the Turbo-Three and STOLifter.
 However, his primary objective was a new type of expanded fuselage Mini Guppy with visions of an advanced Super Guppy based on the Canadair CL-44.
 This airframe was selected for multiple reasons.
 As a long-range turbine powered swing-tail cargo aircraft with a 136-foot long fuselage, it was the perfect candidate for conversion.